ankleBowl/m1-multimc-hack/README.md

 # m1-multimc-hack

-Want to get Minecraft running natively on a Mac with an M1 "Apple Silicon" chip?
-Thanks to [the excellent work](https://gist.github.com/tanmayb123/d55b16c493326945385e815453de411a) by [Tanmay Bakshi](https://gist.github.com/tanmayb123), it's possible!
+Want to get Minecraft <1.12.2 running natively on a Mac with an M1 "Apple Silicon" chip?

-This repo contains a wrapper script to be used with [MultiMC](https://multimc.org) that will configure any MultiMC instance to use the Apple Silicon native libraries from Tanmay's work.
+This repo contains a wrapper script to be used with [MultiMC](https://multimc.org) that will configure any MultiMC instance to use the Apple Silicon native libraries from lunar client.
 All you have to do is set the wrapper command and make sure you're using an M1-compatible JDK, and it should just work.

 ## Setup and Usage